Astrophotography Workshops

 Westcliffe nighttime photography workshop with Milkyway Galaxy

 Westcliffe is Colorado’s first Dark Sky Community and the second highest in the world, which makes it an excellent place for astrophotography.
-All of the sites used on the workshop are located on private cattle ranches, and no hiking is required to reach our destinations.
+All of the sites used on the workshop are located on private cattle ranches that are not open to the public, and no hiking is required to reach our destinations.

 One of the things I like the most about astrophotography is watching all of the transitions throughout the night.
 I enjoy seeing the stars and the Milky Way become visible as the sky darkens and witnessing the morning twilight and sunrise.
 I often think about how many people don’t get to experience these wonders because they’re either asleep, or they live in an area with a high level of light pollution.
 I encourage my students to spend some time away from their cameras so they can take a moment to be fully present and gaze up at the sky in one of the darkest places they’ll ever visit.